yennster/crestlex/team.md

 ---
 # *Hello* 👋 from our teaching team!

-Throughout the spring semester, these individuals worked behind the scenes to make CRESTLEX 3.0 a reality.
+These individuals worked behind the scenes to make CRESTLEX 3.0 a reality.
 > Feel free to reach out to our instructional team with any questions!

 <div class="grid-container-team">